peer-open-source/xara-docs/source/index.rst

 STAIRLab's  OpenSees
 ======================

-Welcome to the STAIRLab's fork of the OpenSees documentation.
+Welcome to the STAIRLab's OpenSees documentation.

 The Open System for Earthquake Engineering Simulation (OpenSees) is a software framework for simulating the dynamic response of structural and geotechnical systems.
 OpenSees was originally developed as the computational platform for research in performance-based earthquake engineering at the Pacific Earthquake Engineering Research Center.
 It is now widely used as a finite element application to study response of structures across all natural hazards including Fire, Wind, Earthquake, and Wave action due to Tsunami or Storm Surge.